Punky Brewster (2021 TV series): Production

 A Punky Brewster revival series was reported to be in development in June 2019.
 In September of that year, it was reported the series, along with the Saved by the Bell revival, would appear on the Peacock streaming service.
 A 10-episode first season was greenlit by Peacock in January 2020.
 On August 19, 2021, Peacock canceled the series after one season.

+It would be the last series David W. Duclon was involved in, before his death on January 15, 2025.

 Episodes

 Reception

 Review aggregator Rotten Tomatoes reported an approval rating of 57% based on 14 reviews, with an average rating of 5.90/10.
 The website's critical consensus reads, "It's delightful to see Soleil Moon Frye again, but with dated plotting and a lack of focus, Punky Brewster can't quite fill her multicolored Cons."